1coderookie/KobraGoNeoInsights/docs/calibration.md

 ---

 ## Other Calibration
 In the following I'll list some of the calibrations which are necessary.
-The list isn't completed yet, so things like dialing the temperature for your specific filament and so on aren't mentioned here yet.
+The list isn't completed yet, mostly I'll list calibrations where certain things come into account for these specific printer models.
+If you don't find a specific calibration mentioned here, please refer to other sources like the abovementioned calibration guides I linked to.

+Keep in mind that it may take some time until you found the best suitable settings.
+And even then it might occur that you'll have to adjust certain settings later when finally printing 'real' models.
+So maybe try to see it more like a process instead of the struggle of a search for the 'perfect' settings which must out there somewhere..

+Also keep in mind that you'll have to do certain calibrations again when using different kinds of filament.
+This doesn't only comes into account when printing a differenty type like ABS or PETG instead of PLA, but it also most likely will be the case when using the same type of filament but made from another manufaturer.
+Even the same type and brand of filament from the same manufacturer might need some slightly different settings like the temperature for example, when you're using a new spool or a different colour!

 ---

 ### Z-Offset